The Weaver’s House, Spon End

 When can you visit?

-You can see the Weaver’s House on one of our regular open days which will return in 2023, or book a group visit.
+You can see the Weaver’s House on one of our regular open days, or book a group visit.